linode/docs/docs/guides/development/frameworks/asp-net/build-aspnetcore-applications-on-debian-10-with-nginx/index.md

 {{< /note >}}

 {{< note >}}
-If you prefer to develop locally, follow the instructions for creating the new application replacing the file paths as appropriate or use your preferred development workflow.
+If you prefer to develop locally, follow the instructions for creating the new application replacing the file paths as appropriate.
+Or just use your preferred development workflow.
 When finished with the application changes laid out below, build the application with the `Release` configuration using `dotnet build -c Release` and copy the resulting DLL file to the `/opt/appone` directory on your application host.
 {{< /note >}}

         cd /opt/appone
         dotnet new mvc

-As this point we have a working ASP.NET MVC application and can now make some adjustments to support it's purpose as a proxy target.
+At this point we have a working ASP.NET MVC application.
+Some adjustments are needed to support it's purpose as a proxy target.
 These changes happen in the `Program.cs` and `Startup.cs` files that were generated in the last step.

 To begin with `Program.cs` is changed to explicitly use the `Kestrel` HTTP server and to listen on a single endpoint.

 {{< note >}}
 By default, ASP.NET core applications are configured to listen on ports 5000 and 5001 for the HTTP and HTTPS protocols respectively.
 In a reverse proxy setup the HTTPS termination happens at the proxy (Nginx) which then forwards the request to a backend application.
 In this guide the reverse proxy and the application reside on the same host so encrypting communication between them is not required.
-If the reverse proxy runs on another host or is distributing connections to multiple remote hosts, consider configuring HTTPS communication between the reverse proxy and the backend applications.
+If the reverse proxy runs on another host, consider configuring HTTPS communication between the reverse proxy and the backend applications.
 {{< /note >}}

 {{< file "Program.cs" cs >}}